What is a trade union?

 • Pension provisions

 These union successes have benefited every worker in the UK.
-As the world of work changes, with the increased use of technology, health and safety concerns, and the transition to netzero, it is more important than ever to be in a union to ensure that you have someone in your corner.
+As the world of work changes through the increased use of technology, health and safety concerns, and the transition to netzero, it is more important than ever to be a member of a trade union to ensure that you have someone in your corner if something goes wrong.

 In workplaces where the workforce are members of a union, they can benefit from the strength and security that comes from working together to tackle issues that arise at work.